in progress

 As an additional security measure, the system level anchor chain will intermittently record checkpoints on Ethereum.
-While anchoring to other chains is possible, for the foreseeable future only Ethereum will be used for this purpose.

 Done